VictorDmAlves/comfyui-workflows/README.md

 #### Captions
 ![Captions Collage](./Images/Captions.png)

-For all LoRA training, I always used captions.
-Furthermore, it's possible to use them to extract information from images and use them to generate images.
+For all my LoRA training, I always used captions.
+Furthermore, one of its uses is to analyze any image and generate a prompt to be used in image generation.

 Both Workflows are very similar; both have a way to caption one image or a batch of images, saving in a folder afterwards.